ShalmonAnandas/books-api/README.md

 ```

 ## 🤝 Thanks 🤝
-https://github.com/hebertcisco/deploy-python-fastapi-in-vercel - Because I for providing the fastapi template to deploy to vercel, because I couldn't figure it out through my sleep deprivation
+[Deploy-Python-Fastapi-in-vercel](https://github.com/hebertcisco/deploy-python-fastapi-in-vercel) - For providing the fastapi template to deploy to vercel, because I couldn't figure it out through my sleep deprivation

-https://libgen.rs/ - For being so easy to scrape.
+[Libgen](https://libgen.rs/) - For being so easy to scrape.
 Love you guys.